freemn-del/freemn-del.github.io/index.md

 ### Evasion Technique: Variation

-It is performed by placing characters such as ` " ' or '1'='1' " `on any basic injection statement such as `"or 1=1"` or with other accepted SQL comments
+It is performed by placing characters such as ` " ' or '1'='1' " `on any basic injection statement such as `"or 1=1"` or with other accepted SQL comments.

 # HACKING WIRELESS NETWORKS {16}